Belching, gas and bloating: Tips for reducing them

 - Treat heartburn.
 For occasional, mild heartburn, over the counter antacids or other remedies may be helpful.
 GERD may require prescription-strength medicine or other treatments.

-Flatulence: Gas buildup in the colon
+Flatulence: Gas buildup in the intestines

 Other sources of intestinal gas may include:

-- Food residue in your colon
+- Food residue in your colon.

 - Eat fewer fatty foods.
 Fat slows digestion, giving food more time to ferment.

 - Temporarily cut back on high-fiber foods.
 Fiber has many benefits, but many high-fiber foods are also great gas producers.
 After a break, slowly add fiber back to your diet.

 Try an over the counter remedy.
 Some products such as Lactaid or Dairy Ease can help digest lactose.
 Products containing simethicone (Gas-X, Mylanta Gas, others) haven't been proved to be helpful, but many people feel that these products work.

 Products such as Beano, particularly the liquid form, may decrease the gas produced during the breakdown of certain types of beans.

 Bloating is a sensation of having a full stomach.
 Distension is a visible or measurable increase in belly size.
 People often describe stomach symptoms as bloating, especially if those symptoms don't seem to be relieved by belching, passing gas or having a bowel movement.